 The problem with living in constant economic insecurity is not a lack of thrift, it is that people in these circumstances are always focused on the current crisis.
 They can’t plan for the future because they have so much to deal with in the present.
 And the future seems so bleak that it feels futile to sacrifice for it.
 What does motivate most people is the belief that the future can be better and that we have a realistic opportunity to achieve it.
 But sometimes that takes help.

 Yes, I worked hard, but I didn’t just pull myself up by my bootstraps.
 And neither did Vance.
 The truth is that people helped us out: My public school’s guidance counselor encouraged me to go to college.
 The government helped us out: I received scholarships and subsidized federal loans to help pay my educational expenses.
 The list of helpers goes on.

-The cultural divide that exists in Zoey and the Screaming Monkeys is not one that’s easy to cross, but it is possible.
+The cultural divide that exists in The Benefits of Being an Octopus is not one that’s easy to cross, but it is possible.
 Recently, I had a great conversation with Chris Lenois at WKVT Radio’s Green Mountain Mornings about the work that’s needed for civil discourse and my visit to Rutland High School to find common ground on the issue of guns.

 You can listen to the podcast here:

 To read the column that prompted this conversation, you can read it here.

 The women I know who are survivors of domestic abuse are seriously fearless and inspiring people.
 When I began the process of writing The Benefits of Being an Octopus it was so important to me to get that aspect of the story right.
 That meant that even though I was familiar with the dynamics of emotional abuse from my work on gun violence prevention, I needed to do more research in order to get as many perspectives as possible.